vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 To get to Safe Links, complete the following steps:

 1. Go to https://protection.office.com and sign in with your admin account.
-2. IIn the Security & Compliance Center, in the left navigation pane, under **Threat management**, select **Policy**.
+2. In the Security & Compliance Center, in the left navigation pane, under **Threat management**, select **Policy**.
 3. On the Policy page, select **Safe Links**.